Introduction

 Identify if third party certificates are in use:

-- Observe from Description column if Tomcat states Self-signed certificate generated by system.
-If Tomcat is third party signed, follow the link provided and perform those steps after the Tomcat regeneration.
+- Observe from the Description column if Tomcat states Self-signed certificate generated by system.
+If Tomcat is third party signed, use the link provided and perform those steps after the Tomcat regeneration.

-- Select Find in order to show all the certificates:
+- Select Find to show all the certificates:

-- Continue with each subsequent Subscriber, follow the same procedure in step 2 and complete on all Subscribers in your cluster.
+- Continue with each subsequent Subscriber, perform the same procedure in step 2 and complete on all Subscribers in your cluster.

 - After all Nodes have regenerated the Tomcat certificate, restart the tomcat service on all the nodes.
-Begin with the publisher then followed by the subscribers.
+Begin with the publisher, continue with the subscribers.

-5. These steps are needed from the CCX enviroment if applicable:
+5. These steps are used from the CCX environment, if applicable:

 - If self-signed certificate is used, upload the Tomcat certificates from all nodes of the CUCM cluster to Unified CCX Tomcat trust store.